Strange Loop Canon

 Eureka!
 On the clustering of geniuses - Examining the social networks essential to innovation

-Should You Go To College - The varying strategies on going to college
+Should You Go To College - The varying strategies and benefits of college

 I am, therefore I think.
 But since arguments from authority still work, I'm an engineer and an economist, ran a hedge fund, worked in 4 continents and currently am a venture capitalist.